How to file a North Dakota annual report

 North Dakota expects annual reports to be filed online through the Secretary of State's FirstStop portal.
 For nonprofits, online filing is explicitly required.
 The process is simple:

-• Visit FirstStop, sign in (or create an account), and search for your business by name or six-digit ID
+• Visit FirstStop, sign in (or create an account using a PIN or NDLogin), and search for your business by name or ID number.

-• Click "File Annual Report" and check the pre-filled information, updating anything that's changed—address, agent, officers, or governors.
+• Click "File Annual Report" and check the pre-filled information, updating anything that has changed: address, agent, officers, or governors.

 • Fill in any blank fields the system flags, double-check everything, and pay by credit card or e-check.